mseminatore/TeslaJS/README.md

 1. The anticipated need for a few small but important features that existing libraries did not provide
 2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Github

+With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API calls without having to login each time.
+This is important if you want to use the library to do server-based data logging.
+It is safer to store an auth token on the server than logon credentials.
+Another feature that I wanted was stateless-ness (via the **options** parameter) so that it was possible to use the library to make overlapping async calls for different vehicles.

+# API Documentation

 The REST API encapusulated by this library was documented through the work of many Tesla Model S owners.
 The current REST API documentation can be found at: